Kafanchan Peace Declaration

 The Kafanchan Peace Declaration is a peace accord signed by five local government areas in southern Kaduna State, Nigeria.
 The local government areas involved in the process were the Sanga, Kachia, Kaura, Zangon Kataf and Jema'a.
 The five areas include 29 ethnic communities headed by 32 chairs.
-The declaration has been signed on the 23rd of March, 2016 in Kafanchan, Kaduna State, Nigeria.
+The declaration has been signed on 23 March 2016 in Kafanchan, Kaduna State, Nigeria.
 The peace accord has been facilitated by the Swiss-based organization Centre for Humanitarian Dialogue (HD).

 Background

 Communities from Southern Kaduna, including the Sanga, Kachia, Kaura, Zangon Kataf and Jema'a, have suffered from violent conflict in the past.
 Many ethnic communities from southern Kaduna State have been in conflict with each other in the past.
 These conflicts arose due to tension regarding settling differences, clashes between farmers and grazers, the resettlement of internally displaced people and many other issues.
 Sporadic armed conflicts erupted due to deep hatred between ethnic and religious groups in some parts of southern Kaduna.